-- Saves Company Time: People analytics effectively reduces or outright eliminates certain redundant processes in recruitment, training, sourcing, and nurturing.
-It helps HR officials direct their efforts on things that provide the maximum benefit.
+- Saves Time: People analytics effectively reduces or outright eliminates certain redundant processes in recruitment, training, sourcing, and nurturing.
+It helps officials direct their efforts on things that provide the maximum benefit.

-Today, the answer to the question of ‘what does HR do’, has evolved into ‘HR ensures that the people of any company are taken care of through HR analytics and practices’.
+Today, the answer to the question of ‘what does HR do’, has evolved into ‘HR ensures that the people of any are taken of through HR analytics and practices’.